Bergen to Sognefjord: Cycle Norway's Greatest Landscapes

 The Hopperstad Stave Church is one of the oldest Stave churches in Norway from 1130.
 It has not been changed since the 17th century, but it was restored from 1885-1891.
 Older parts of the church have been found, which implies that there were other churches in this spot before.
 The Hove Stone Church, built in the 1100s, is the oldest stone building in Sogn, and likely one of the oldest in the country.

 The tour also takes you through the Vikøyri, small wooden houses, by the fjord.
-Arriving in Vangsnes, visit you visit the statue of Fritjof before crossing the fjord to Dragsvik.
+Arriving in Vangsnes, you visit the statue of Fritjof before crossing the fjord to Dragsvik.
 Finally, you'll cycle your last stretch to Balestrand—a popular tourist destination since the 18th century due to its incredible fjord landscape.

 Overnight in Balestrand.